Clara H. Sully Carhart

 Clara H. Sully Carhart (1843-1913) was a Canadian-born American educator and reformer.
 She was affiliated with the Woman's Christian Temperance Union (WCTU) and the Women's Home Missionary Society of the Methodist Episcopal (MEC).
+Carhart was a pioneer in establishing girls' clubs, which become an important factor in the lives of the working-girls of New York City and Brooklyn.

 Early life and education

 Clara Hannah Sully was born in Ottawa, Canada, April 30, 1845.
 She was of English parentage.
 Her maternal grandfather, J. G. Hayter, who was a government official from the first settlement of that city, was descended from an old family of English nobility of that name.
 She was related to the well-known railroad family, Sully.
 Her brother, Albert, was employed by the New York investment firm of Austin and Corbett.

 In early life, Carhart showed an unusual aptitude for books.
 She enjoyed her schoolwork, and decided to become a teacher.
 At ten years of age, she was sent to a boarding school in Ottawa, Canada, where she excelled in music.
 After two years she returned home, and studied in the Buffalo high school, until the removal of her parents to Darien Center, New York, where she attended the seminary.